leenasohail/PhysiGym/man/TUTORIAL_physigym_rl_tib.md

 The agent aims to maximize the reward function by learning an optimal policy or strategy.
 In the next chapter, we will use a deep reinforcement learning algorithm to solve our problem.
-In our current state, the reward function is
-For instance, the reward function used is **linear**:
 The reward function is defined as:

 ```math